 \section{Examples}

-In Table~\ref{87} we give an overview of examples we computed.
+Table~\ref{87} gives an overview of examples we computed.
 Recall that $T_n$ is any tree with $n$ edges, $B_n$ and $C_n$ are the banana and cycle graphs with $n$ edges (see Figure~\ref{68}), $W_n$ is a wheel with $n$ spokes, $\wh W_n$ obtained from $W_n$ by dividing all edges, and $f$ a spoke edge in $\wh W_n$ (see Figure~\ref{82}).

 \newcounter{tabrow}[table] {\arabic{tabrow}} \newcolumntype{N}{>{\refstepcounter{tabrow}\thetabrow}c} \AtBeginEnvironment{tabular}{ }